At 24-7 Prayer we are committed to protecting your privacy.

 Third Party Product Providers we work in association with: When you are using our secure online donation pages, your donation is processed by a third party payment processor, who specialises in the secure online capture and processing of credit/debit card transactions.
 If you have any questions regarding secure transactions, please contact us.

-The organiser/s of your prayer room: When you book a prayer room slot, the registered administrator of that prayer room will be able to access the information you provide when you book that slot (usually your first or full name, phone number, email address and the prayer room slot you have booked).
+The organiser/s of your prayer room: When you book a prayer room slot, the registered administrator of that prayer room (the 'Data Processor' under GDPR) will be able to access the information you provide when you book that slot (usually your first or full name, phone number, email address and the prayer room slot you have booked).
 All data collected when you sign up to a prayer room slot is automatically deleted 14 days after the date of your booked slot.

 24-7 Prayer Sign-Up

 When using the 24-7 Prayer Sign-Up application, we may provide the option to enter various contact details (e.g. email and mobile).
-In doing so you agree that this information can be made available to your prayer room organiser and other approved logged in individuals who have registered for your prayer room.
+In doing so you agree that this information can be made available to your prayer room organiser and other authorised administrators who have registered for your prayer room.
 24-7 Prayer reserve the right to contact you in connection to your prayer booking if necessary.

 You have a choice about whether or not you wish to receive information from us.
 You will only receive direct marketing communications from us about the vital work we do and our exciting products and services if you have explicitly given your consent for us to communicate with you in this way.
 If you would like to change your preferences of what you receive, then you can select your choices by ticking the relevant boxes situated on the form on which we collect your information.